-This groundbreaking series had three rotating stars, who were featured in independent episodes tied together by a loose common theme.
-The commonality was Howard Publications, the self-made ...
-See full summary »
+This groundbreaking series had 3 rotating stars, who were featured in independent episodes tied together by a loose common theme; Howard Publications, the publishing empire of Glenn Howard....

-This groundbreaking series had three rotating stars, who were featured in independent episodes tied together by a loose common theme.
-The commonality was Howard Publications, the self-made publishing empire of Glenn Howard.
+This groundbreaking series had 3 rotating stars, who were featured in independent episodes tied together by a loose common theme; Howard Publications, the publishing empire of Glenn Howard.
 Episodes featuring Howard focused on his business and political confrontations and his flamboyant lifestyles.
-Other episodes featured Jeff Dillon, a crusading investigative reporter, or Dan Farrell.
-Farrell was a retired FBI agent who used his position as the editor of "Crime Magazine" to wage a literary war against organized crime.
-The series had several semi-regulars who were featured in one or more of the plot threads, including editorial assistant Peggy Maxwell, and junior reporters Joe Sample, Andy Hill and Ross Craig.Written by
+Other episodes featured Jeff Dillon, a crusading investigative reporter, Dan Farrell, a retired FBI agent who used his position as the editor of Crime Magazine to wage a literary war against organized crime.
+The series had several semi-regulars, including editorial assistant Peggy Maxwell, and junior reporters Joe Sample, Andy Hill and Ross Craig.Written by

 Marg Baskin <email@example.com>

 9 of 12 people found this review helpful.